Ikarosy/SpikingNeRF-of-CASIA/README.md

 SpikingNeRF-T is the TensoRF based spikingnerf.
 Just check and understant how to use autorun.py in Spikingnerf-t. and `python autorun.py`.

-## Declaration & Some Nonsignificant Personal Complaints （I just failed holding it back）
+## Declaration & Some Nonsignificant Personal Complaints （I just failed holding it back, please just ignore them）

 This project will be updated irregularly until the full version is contained.
 I run this project all by my own and the critical idea was proposed by the other first author.
 I would take responsibility for what I said. **Do not relate to my affiliation and other authors.**